uwni/uwniblog/content/posts/linear-algebra.typ

 can be decomposed into two components $sin(omega t)$ and $cos(omega t)$, we usually use a constellation to represent this decomposition.
 Have you ever noticed the similarity between the two cases? therefore, our goal today is to come up with a structure to deal with all the similar cases.

-From these two examples above, looking like a list is neither a sufficient condition for being a vector (because addition on lists isn't necessarily vector addition), nor is it a necessary condition (because even if something doesn't look like a list, like a function or a polynomial, it can still behave exactly like a vector)._So, Finally, waht is a vector? how should we define what a vector is?_
+From these two examples above, looking like a list is neither a sufficient condition for being a vector (because addition on lists isn't necessarily vector addition), nor is it a necessary condition (because even if something doesn't look like a list, like a function or a polynomial, it can still behave exactly like a vector)._So, Finally, what is a vector? how should we define what a vector is?_

 Here we will first introduce the concept of field, which are the basic algebraic structures that we will use to define linear spaces.